hashicorp-guides/vault-radar-demo/docs/docker-image.md

 ### Scanning a docker image

 Scan a public docker image (or a private image that is already pulled/dowloaded locally) and write the results to a file in CSV format, this is the default format for output.

-Image reference may optionally include a tag.[Docker engine](https://docs.docker.com/engine/install/) is a pre-requisite for scanning docker images using vault-radar.
+Image reference may optionally include a tag.
+We will scan the latest tag if no tag is specified.

+[Docker engine](https://docs.docker.com/engine/install/) is a pre-requisite for scanning docker images using vault-radar.

 ```bash
 vault-radar scan-docker-image -i <IMAGE REFERENCE> -o <PATH TO OUTPUT>.csv